priyanshscpp/internsinga/README.md

 ```

-*Special thanks to the StoreIT engineering team for their mentorship, particularly [Manager Name] for guidance on systems architecture and [Team Lead Name] for CI/CD best practices.*
+*Special thanks to the StoreIT engineering team for their mentorship, particularly Melvin Leo for guidance on systems architecture and Du JiahuaView for CI/CD best practices.*